Hebbian Physics Networks: A Self-Organizing Computational Architecture Based on Local Physical Laws: Demonstrative Cases

 \section{Demonstrative Cases}

-To demonstrate the applicability of Hebbian Physics Networks (HPNs), we showcase the framework in two distinct systems: incompressible fluid flow (Lid driven cavity) and continuum diffusion.
-In both cases, physically consistent structures emerge from random or perturbed initial states through local residual minimization and Hebbian updates—without explicitly solving governing equations.
+To illustrate the scope of Hebbian Physics Networks (HPNs), we present two representative systems: continuum diffusion and incompressible flow in a lid–driven cavity.
+In both cases, physically consistent structures emerge from random or perturbed initial states through local residual relaxation and anti-Hebbian weight adaptation---without explicitly solving the governing equations using the time as a global time marching problem.

-\textbf{Incompressible Flow—} We model lid-driven cavity flow by assigning velocity components to nodes on a collocated grid.
-Residuals are defined from mass and mechanical energy conservation (see Appendix).
-In incompressible flow, injected energy can be redistributed only through three mechanisms: convective transport, pressure work, and viscous dissipation.
-The residuals in this system represent unresolved energy flux—portions of the input that cannot be absorbed through these channels.
-The network responds by self-organizing into coherent structures, such as the stable vortex and boundary-layer shear observed in Fig.~\ref{fig:fig2}~(a).
-The corresponding residual trajectory in Fig.~\ref{fig:fig2}~(b) traces the system's evolution from transient amplification to local reorganization and eventual stationarity—a computational phase portrait of energetic stabilization.

-Supplementary Video 1 visualizes this process, showing velocity vectors overlaid on the emergent pressure field.
-Persistent pressure fluctuations near the top corners are not numerical artifacts, but known physical features of unsteady incompressible flows~\cite{KimMoinMoser1987}.
-We hypothesize these fluctuations to be acoustic signatures—emerging directly from the system’s attempt to redistribute energy locally.
-This exemplifies how HPNs may uncover new physical phenomena through unsupervised, residual-driven adaptation.

-\textbf{Diffusion—} A scalar concentration field is initialized with a central spike.
-Nodes encode concentration, and the residual corresponds to mass flux imbalance.
-Here, residuals represent unresolved mass flux—i.e., local imbalances not accounted for by neighboring exchange.
-As shown in Fig.~\ref{fig:fig2}~(c) and Fig.~\ref{fig:fig2}~(d), the network progressively reduces this imbalance, relaxing into a smooth radial profile consistent with Fickian diffusion.

-Supplementary Video 2 shows this evolution, overlaying local flux vectors on the concentration field.
-Notably, a traveling wave-like propagation of flux emerges—despite the absence of any explicit time dynamics or wave equation.
-This behavior reflects the system’s intrinsic response to local mass flux imbalances and highlights the ability of HPNs to recover transport mechanisms from first principles of conservation and redistribution.
+Throughout the remainder of this work, variables and parameters are reported in dimensionless form to facilitate scale-independent analysis.
+Unless explicitly stated otherwise, all quantities have been normalized by their respective characteristic values as defined by the underlying conservation laws.
+Additionally, all simulations were conducted with $\eta_w$ chosen within the adiabatic stability bandwidth described in Section~\ref{sec:scalar-onsager}.